cedadev/cis/doc/data_products.rst

 This is of course far from being an exhaustive list of what's out there.
-To cope with this, a "plugin" architecture has been designed so that the user can readily use their own data product reading routines, without even having to change the code - see Design Maintenance Guide for more information.
+To cope with this, a "plugin" architecture has been designed so that the user can readily use their own data product reading routines, without even having to change the code - see the :doc:`plugin development <plugin_development>` page for more information.
+There are also mechanisms to allow you to overwrite default behaviour if the built-in products listed above do not achieve the desired results.

-.. todo:: [CommunityIntercomparisonSuite/Design Maintenance Guide]

-the plugins are always read first, so one can also overwrite default behaviour if the built-in products listed above do not achieve a very specific purpose.

 .. _datagroups: